Ala-com/backend-recruitment-java-reservations/README.md

 # Task 2

-Add a new feature to the system that allows a user to cancel an existing reservation.
+Add a new feature that allows users to extend the end date of their existing reservation.

 Functional requirements:
-1. A user should be able to cancel only those reservations that they own.
+1. A user should be able to extend only those reservations that they own.
-2. It should not be possible to cancel past or ongoing reservations.
+2. It should not be possible to extend past or ongoing reservations.
-3. Reservation can be canceled only if its cancellation policy allows it.
-For now, we will have just one cancellation policy that allows cancellation no later than 24 hours before the reservation starts (a reservation starts at 2:00pm on its start date).
-In the future, we will have more cancellation policies.
-4. When a reservation is canceled, the room can be booked by other users or even by the same user again.
-5. The system should remember canceled reservations, we don't want to lose data.
+3. Extension can only move the end date forward (new end date must be after current end date).
+4. The room must be available for the extended period.
+The system should check if the room is free during the extension window, but the current reservation itself should not be considered a collision.
+5. If the room is not available for the entire extension period, the operation should fail and the original reservation should remain unchanged.

 Non-functional requirements:
 1. When making changes, make sure to follow the current project architecture and style.
 2. New features should be covered with tests, and the existing functionality should not be changed.

+Hints:
+- Think carefully about how collision detection works and how to handle checking availability against the reservation's own time slot.
+- The operation should be atomic - either the reservation is extended successfully or it remains unchanged.